MSc Cancer Research and Molecular Biomedicine / Entry requirements

 We require a minimum of an Upper Second class honours degree with an average of at least 65% (or overseas equivalent) in:

 - biological sciences

-International students must demonstrate English proficiency through a secure and approved testing system.
+International students must demonstrate English proficiency at point of application through a secure and approved testing system.

 We ask for English language proof if you are from non-majority English speaking countries (a list of majority English speaking countries, as defined by the UK Home Office, can be found here ).